KimberlyWangui/csarcadeproject/README.md

 ## Acknowledgments
 - **Safaricom Developers Community**: For resources and support on integrating the M-Pesa Daraja API.
-- **Laravel and Pygame Communities**: For extensive tutorials and forums that helped in development.
+- **Laravel**: For extensive tutorials and forums that helped in development.

 ## License
 This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).